 The field of telecommunications has grown rapidly over the last 3 decades.
-Developments in the next decade are expected to accelerate, especially in the areas of wireless telecommunications, the convergence of telecommunications and computers, and the demands for new services triggered by the development of the Internet.
-This acceleration of development is mainly due to advances in component technology and computer technology.
+Developments in the next decade are expected to be much faster, especially in the areas of wireless telecommunications, the convergence of telecommunications and computers, and the demands for new services triggered by the development of the Internet.
+This acceleration of development is mainly due to advances in component and computer technology.
 In addition, these changes are also supported by urgent market demands (market-pull) due to globalization.
 At the global level, telecommunications infrastructure will become the “central nervous system” of economic globalization.
-Meanwhile, in the national context, telecommunications and its application systems will become key technologies in increasing efficiency, productivity and national competitiveness.
+Meanwhile, in the national context, telecommunications and its application systems will be key technologies in increasing efficiency, productivity and national competitiveness.

-To anticipate the phenomenon of the rapid development of the telecommunications sector, the most significant aspect and needs to be prioritized by leading universities such as ITB is preparing human resources as actors and supporters.
+To anticipate the phenomenon of the rapid development of the telecommunications sector, the most significant and most prioritized aspect, by leading universities such as ITB, is preparing human resources as actors and supporters.
 The preparation of these human resources needs to be studied from the aspect of an adequate number and superior quality.

 With the rapid development of the telecommunications sector, the industry and demand for telecommunications services will grow rapidly in accordance with the demands of the information age.
 To anticipate these developments, it is necessary to prepare sufficient human resources, both in terms of quantity and quality that meet a recognized competency standard.

-In developing and planning the curriculum of the Telecommunication Engineering Study Program, the vision and mission of the Telecommunication Engineering Study Program are determined by referring to the vision and mission of ITB and STEI, so that the qualifications and competencies of graduates to be produced can be determined.
+In developing and planning the curriculum of the Telecommunication Engineering Study Program, the vision and mission of the Telecommunication Engineering Study Program are determined by referring to the vision and mission of ITB and SEEI, so that the qualifications and competencies of graduates produced can be determined.

-The Telecommunication Engineering Study Program is an interdisciplinary program, which requires a combination of knowledge covering the fields of Electrical Engineering, Computer Science, Management, Economics, and Policy, in addition to the basic sciences of science and mathematics as the basis of engineering science (engineering).
+The Telecommunication Engineering Study Program is an interdisciplinary program, which requires a combination of knowledge covering the fields of Electrical Engineering, Computer Science, Management, Economics, and Policy, in addition to the basic sciences and mathematics as the basis of engineering.

-Students in this program are given the opportunity to study and expand their skills in analysis and problem solving in the field of telecommunications engineering.
-They are also ready and able to design the implementation of new technologies in order to meet the needs of today’s society.
+Students in this program are given the opportunity to study and expand their analytical thinking and problem solving skills in the field of telecommunications engineering.
+They are also ready and capable of designing implementation of new technologies in order to meet the needs of today’s society.

-This program provides students with an integrated educational experience directed at understanding the application of knowledge and techniques, as well as enhancing their ability to identify and find effective and efficient solutions to practical problems in the field of telecommunications engineering.
+This program provides students with an integrated educational experience directed at understanding the practice of science and engineering, as well as enhancing their ability to identify and find effective and efficient solutions to practical problems in the field of telecommunications engineering.